datatom4891/qa_movie_manuscripts/README.md

 # qa_movie_manuscripts
- Using openai and langchain to build a QA system
+ Using openai and langchain to build a QA chat system for movie and tv manuscripts